RemiGSC/Mgf_FDC/README.md

 			Number of sequences:910289766
 		- results of this analysis are found in ARG_protein_blastp/ folder.

+- Insert cartography was done using clinker.
+	- clinker output/bakta_inserts/*.gbff -p plot.html
+	- plot was then modified using inkscape to add inserts sample name, their size and red color for the ARG.

 ## DISTRIBUTION

 - Abundance analysis of ARGs identified using functional metagenomics in metagenomic sequencing of each sample.